BalajiKs171095/mbcrump.github.io/_posts/2017-03-08-part11-aspnetcore.md

 	</Project>

-If you also have a project created with an older version of .NET Core, then go ahead and open it inside of Visual Studio 2017 and it will prompt you to upgrade.
+**Tip: **If you also have a project created with an older version of .NET Core, then go ahead and open it inside of Visual Studio 2017 and it will prompt you to upgrade.

 ## Updates to the CLI Tools